nickimps/Parking_Application/README.md

 </div>

 ## Getting Started
+1. Go to the .apk found within the repo
-1. Download the app onto your android phone or tablet
+2. Download the app onto your android phone or tablet
-2. Create an account or log in with an existing one
+3. Create an account or log in with an existing one
+4. Allow application to access your notifications and location
-3. Use the Google Maps screen to locate a preferred parking location
+5. Use the Google Maps screen to locate a preferred parking location
-4. Park and enjoy!
+6. Park and enjoy!

 ## Requirements
 - Android 7.1 or later